 11. Doing A Scheduled Compressor Maintenance

 Cleaning only the outer parts is not enough.
-The compressor’s internal parts build in a way that requires scheduled maintenance.
+The compressor’s internal parts are built in a way that requires scheduled maintenance.
 The parts due to continuous work slowly wear down.
+As, these air compressor problem doesn’t stop here.

 So, making your air compressor maintenance checklist plays a crucial role.
 For example, using synthetic oil instead of conventional for proper lubrication, air filter changing and cleaning, prevention of clogging, tightening up the loosened screws and bolts, etc.